 Any student who is enrolled at Southwest Mississippi Community College must maintain a 1.50 GPA or better to be eligible for campus housing.
 IN COMPUTING THE GRADE POINT AVERAGE FOR CAMPUS HOUSING ELIGIBILITY, ONE HOUR ACTIVITY COURSES WILL NOT BE COUNTED.
-All dormitory students who are in non-compliance with these GPA standards at mid-term will be sent a written warning of their dormitory status.
-Notification of non-compliance of these regulations will be made by the Vice-President for Student Affairs.
+The Vice President for Student Affairs will send all dormitory students a written compliance reminder with these GPA standards at mid-term.
 If the students are still in non-compliance at the end of the semester, they will lose campus housing privileges until their GPA is raised to a minimum of 1.5.